osmphp-archived/osmdocs-docs/version-control/02-remote-repositories.md

 If you didn't commit any changes since last fetch/merge operations, you can use the following shorter command to do both fetch and then merge:

     git pull origin master

 ## Pushing Local Changes

 After you write and commit more content locally, you can push your changes to the remote repository:

     git push origin master

+This operation also reattaches remote `master` branch and `origin/master` branch to the same commit as your local `master` branch.

+In case someone pushed commits you didn't fetch, your push may fail.
+In this case, fetch, merge and then push again:

+    git fetch
+    git merge origin/master
+    git push origin master